 However, nothing publicly came of this scandal and today, Saudi state media is reporting unanimity within the ruling family in support of King Salman’s royal decree.

-Becca holds a B.A in Middle Eastern Studies from Tel Aviv University and is a graduate of the 2016 StandWithUs Israel Fellowship.
+Becca is currently completing her B.A in Middle Eastern Studies at Tel Aviv University and a member of the StandWithUs Israel Fellowship 2016.
+She served as an operations officer in the IDF's Givati Brigade.

 Click Here for more reports by Becca Noy